EskoCruz/eskocruz.github.io/_posts/2018-04-05-angularjs-controllers-same-name-different-names.md

 	ng-controller="NameController as vm"

 I try to use the same name.
-I think it makes the code easier to read and it prevents some bugs.
+Some think it makes the code easier to read and but I use it to try to prevent some bugs.